-- Cover the ground with cardboard or 4-6 overlapping layers of newspaper (carbon materials that smother the grass and weeds underneath by keeping light from the plants.)
+- Cover the ground with cardboard or four to six overlapping layers of newspaper (carbon materials that smother the grass and weeds underneath by keeping light from the plants.)

-- Add a layer of high nitrogen material such as kitchen scraps, produce scraps, manures or fresh green weeds (minus the seed heads), or a combination of all.
+- Add a layer of high nitrogen material such as kitchen scraps, produce scraps, manure or fresh green weeds (minus the seed heads), or a combination of all.

 - Cover with another layer of low nitrogen material using straw, shredded paper, leaves, drying lint, etc.

-- Continue to add alternating layers of greens and browns as materials are available, until the final height is reached (18" to 3').
+- Continue to add alternating layers of greens and browns as materials are available until the final height is reached (18 inches to 3 feet).

 Use only leaves and garden trimmings as they become available (no kitchen scraps if discouraging rodents).
 Chop material and place in a wire bin.
 Water and mix browns and greens.
 After a year remove composted material and fill again.

-In most backyard composting, the pile is contained in a wooden or plastic bin with a 1/4" hardware cloth on the bottom to deter rats, mice, and raccoons.
+In most backyard composting, the pile is contained in a wooden or plastic bin with a one-quarter-inch hardware cloth on the bottom to deter rats, mice, and raccoons.

 - Begin with sticks and coarse browns in the bottom of the bin to provide air circulation.